CLIP-Adapter: Better Vision-Language Models with Feature Adapters: Related Work

-Prompt design~\cite{liu2021pre} are popularized by the success of GPT series~\cite{radford2019language,brown2020language}.~GPT-3 showed that a huge autoregressive language model trained on a large-scale dataset can perform any NLP tasks in a zero-shot or few-shot style without finetuning the base architecture.~Following the brand new ``pre-train, prompt, and predict'' paradigm, various prompt design approaches are proposed recently.
-One type of them focus on prompt engineering by mining or generating proper discrete prompts~\cite{jiang2020can, shin2020autoprompt, gao2021making}.~In contrast, continuous prompts circumvent the restriction from pretrained language models and are adopted by~\citet{li2021prefix,liu2021gpt, lester2021power, gu2021ppt} on NLP tasks.
-Motivated by GPT-3, CLIP trains a large contrastive learning model over 400 million image-text pairs and demonstrates the potential for prompt-based zero-shot visual classification.~With CLIP as backbone, CoOp~\cite{zhou2021coop} and CPT~\cite{yao2021cpt} further shows that optimizing continuous prompts can largely surpass manually-designed discrete prompts on vision tasks.
+\textbf{Prompt Design.~} Prompt design~\cite{liu2023pre} are popularized by the success of GPT series~\cite{radford2019language,brown2020language}.
+GPT-3 showed that a huge autoregressive language model trained on a large-scale dataset can perform any NLP tasks in a zero-shot or few-shot style without finetuning the base architecture.~Following the brand new ``pretrain, prompt, and predict'' paradigm~\cite{liu2023pre}, various prompt design approaches are proposed recently.
+As the earliest attempt, one type of them focus on tuning pretrained language or vision-language models with natural language discrete prompts~\cite{tsimpoukelli2021multimodal,alayrac2022flamingo,wang2022simvlm,yao-etal-2022-pevl,yao2021cpt,gao2021making} or prompt engineering by mining or generating proper natural language discrete prompts~\cite{jiang2020can,shin2020autoprompt,gao2021making}.
+In contrast, continuous prompts circumvent the restriction from pretrained language models and are adopted by various approaches such as~\cite{gu2022ppt,li2021prefix,liu2021gpt,lester2021power} on NLP tasks.~Recently, they have also been introduced to vision tasks~\cite{jia2022visual}.
+Motivated by GPT-3, CLIP trains a large contrastive learning model over 400 million image-text pairs and demonstrates the potential for prompt-based zero-shot visual classification.
+With CLIP as the backbone, CoOp~\cite{zhou2021coop} further shows that optimizing continuous prompts can largely surpass manually-designed discrete prompts on vision tasks.
 In this paper, we demonstrate that prompt tuning is not the only path to better vision-language models.
 Fine-tuning with a small portion of parameters can also achieve comparable or even better performance on vision tasks yet with much simpler design.